Quickstart ARC: towards distributed computing in a few minutes - token edition

 **Step 6b.
 On the A-REX server - setup trust of the client's Test JWT issuer**

-command from Step 6a on the A-REX server.
+Run the ``arcctl deploy jwt-issuer`` command from :ref:`Step 6a <jwtinit>` on the A-REX server.

 Example: